 In this way, fasting leads to an increase in food intake which restores energy balance.
 Disruption of MC4R in mice leads to obesity demonstrating that this pathway is critical for the control of appetite and body weight.
-These findings in animals paved the way for studies in humans and in 1998, we and colleagues in France identified the first mutations in the MC4R gene in people with severe obesity from early childhood (1,2).
+These findings in animals paved the way for studies in humans and in 1998, we and colleagues in France identified the first mutations in the MC4R gene in people with severe obesity from early childhood.

 People with genetic mutations in MC4R (often termed MC4R deficiency) tend to gain weight from early childhood.
 As well as increased fat mass, MC4R deficient people also have an increase in lean mass and increased linear growth in childhood.
 As such, people can appear “big-boned”.
 The increased growth may in part be mediated by disproportionate early hyperinsulinaemia.
 The main clinical feature in MC4R deficiency is hyperphagia, an increased drive to eat as well as impaired satiety (less fullness after a meal).
 We have shown that the severity of receptor dysfunction seen in cells is associated with the severity of hyperphagia.
 The severity of many of the clinical features may reduce with time.
 Thus, adults report less intense feelings of hunger and are less hyperinsulinemic than children with the same mutation.

+Adults with MC4R deficiency have a lower prevalence of hypertension and significantly lower blood pressure than people of the same age and weight.
+The finding of lower 24-hour urinary noradrenaline excretion, lower heart rate and lower measures of sympathovagal tone suggest that impaired sympathetic nervous system activation is the main explanation for the lower blood pressures seen in MC4R deficiency.
 Weight loss is hard to achieve in MC4R deficiency as people are often less responsive to diet and exercise.
 One reason may be that the normal physiological response to caloric restriction requires an intact leptin-melanocortin system.
-Bariatric surgery, specifically Roux-en-Y-bypass surgery can be effective in people with heterozygous MC4R mutations (7) but may not be effective in people with homozygous mutations.
-Recently, a MC4R agonist has been given to people with heterozygous MC4R mutations as part of a clinical trial (8).
+Bariatric surgery, specifically Roux-en-Y-bypass surgery can be effective in people with heterozygous MC4R mutations but may not be effective in people with homozygous mutations.
+Liraglutide (a GLP-1 receptor agonist) can lead to weight loss in patients with MC4R deficiency.
+Recently, a MC4R agonist has been given to people with heterozygous MC4R mutations as part of a clinical trial.
 Some weight loss was achieved.
-Further studies are needed to see whether this drug and/or related drugs can lead to sustained weight loss in people with MC4R deficiency.
+Further trials are ongoing to see whether this drug and/or related drugs can lead to sustained weight loss in some people with MC4R deficiency.

-7. Hatoum I, Stylopoulos N, Vanhoose A, Boyd K, Yin D, Ellacott K, Ma L, Blaszczyk K, Keogh J, Cone R, Farooqi IS, Kaplan L. Melanocortin-4 receptor signaling is required for weight loss after gastric bypass surgery.
+Hatoum I, Stylopoulos N, Vanhoose A, Boyd K, Yin D, Ellacott K, Ma L, Blaszczyk K, Keogh J, Cone R, Farooqi IS, Kaplan L. Melanocortin-4 receptor signaling is required for weight loss after gastric bypass surgery.
 J Clin Endocrinol Metab.
 2012 Jun;97(6):E1023-31.